xuhaodev/sk-docs-app/docs/0067-hybrid-search.md

         CancellationToken cancellationToken);
 ```

-- 优点： 用户更容易使用，因为他们不需要进行任何关键字拆分。
+- Pros: Easier for a user to use, since they don't need to do any keyword splitting.
-- 缺点：我们没有能力正确清理字符串，例如，根据语言适当地拆分单词，并可能删除填充词。
+- Cons: We don't have the capabilities to properly sanitise the string, e.g. splitting words appropriately for the language, and potentially removing filler words.

-### 3. 接受 either in 接口
+### 3. Accept either in interface

-接受任一选项，并根据底层数据库的需要组合或拆分连接器中的关键字。
+Accept either option and either combine or split the keywords in the connector as needed by the underlying db.

 ```csharp
     Task<VectorSearchResults<TRecord>> KeywordVectorizedHybridSearch(